-Since chain industrial slings are so durable, they are primarily utilized for heavy construction, mining, or manufacturing lifting.
+Since this type of rigging sling is so durable, they are primarily utilized for heavy construction, mining, or manufacturing lifting.
 The forged metal also makes it ideal for lifting extremely hot loads, so it can be used in metal manufacturing.
 The alloy steel used to mold the chain links can also take quite a bit of wear without any damage.

 Since these slings are so heavy, they can be difficult to transport and store.
-Therefore, they are usually only used for extreme tasks, like heavy-duty loads or more permanent lifting structures.
+Therefore, these types of slings for lifting are usually only used for extreme tasks, like heavy-duty loads or more permanent lifting structures.

 Need Help Finding Equipment for an Overhead Lifting Setup?

 If you are compiling the parts for overhead lifting, you need to partner with a reliable industrial hardware distributor.
-You don’t want to compromise the strength or durability of your equipment when it comes to overhead lifting – from the industrial slings to the bolts and shackles.
+You don’t want to compromise the strength or durability of your equipment when it comes to overhead lifting – from the types of slings to the bolts and shackles.

 Elite Sales proudly offers high-quality industrial hardware equipment needed for all types of rigging applications.
-We carry a wide selection of sizes, materials, and finishes so you can find the exact pieces to optimize your setup.
+We carry a wide selection of sizes, materials, and finishes so you can find the exact types of slings for lifting to optimize your setup.

 If you have further questions regarding overhead lift slings and other pieces for rigging, please don’t hesitate to reach out to our team.
 You can send us a message online with all of your questions and someone from Elite Sales will get in touch to help you find the exact hardware you need.